Inclusion can do more

 15 pilot companies of various sizes and from a wide range of industries are participating in our model project:

 The project is funded by the Equalization Fund of the Federal Ministry of Labor and Social Affairs.
 The experts of the Sozialhelden e.V. support us in developing and conveying the program content of Innoklusio.
-The program is evaluated externally by the University of Applied Sciences (HAW) in Hamburg.
+The educational program is carried out in cooperation with the SRH Fernhochschule GmbH and the whole project is evaluated externally by the University of Applied Sciences (HAW) in Hamburg.